AnanthuTD/Typing_test/README.md

 This is a typing test for evaluating typing speed.
-You can also compete with your friends and also view the score board.
+You can also compete with your friends and view the score board.